MaherUnlocker/custum-react-table/README.md

-# Custom react-table-component / Storybook User Guide
+# Custom react table / Storybook User Guide

-`react-table-component` is based on <code>React-Table v7</code>: collection of hooks for **building powerful tables and datagrid experiences**.
+`custom-react-table` is based on <code>React-Table v7</code>: collection of hooks for **building powerful tables and datagrid experiences**.
 These hooks are lightweight, composable, and ultra-extensible, but **do not render any markup or styles for you**.
 This effectively means that React Table is a "headless" UI library.

 <a target="_blank" rel="noopener noreferrer" href="https://user-images.githubusercontent.com/30791819/147334536-5de8ed47-4719-4563-b537-f468cfef3fdf.PNG"><img src="https://user-images.githubusercontent.com/30791819/147334536-5de8ed47-4719-4563-b537-f468cfef3fdf.PNG" alt="sample" style="max-width: 100%;"></a>